 In order to meet various obligations related to pension plans and work-time credits of employees, corresponding funds are primarily invested in liquid international bonds, shares, investment funds and near-money market products using separate pension-provision investment vehicles.
 These funds are held in trust for Covestro AG and are exempt from attachment by other creditors in the event that the employer declares insolvency.
-The investments are offset against the underlying obligations.
+The investments are measured at fair value, which is derived from stock prices and market interest rates.
+The assets held in trust are offset against the underlying obligations.
 If there is an excess obligation, a provision is recognized.
 If the value of the securities exceeds the obligations, the difference is recorded in the statement of financial position under assets as "excess of plan assets over pension liability."
 Income from the trust assets is likewise offset against expenses relating to the interest component of obligations and to changes in the discount rate in the income statement, provided that income is available.

 Deferred charges and deferred income include expenses incurred and income generated prior to the reporting date, which represent expenses and income for a specific period after that date; they are recognized at their nominal amounts.
 In addition, in application of the option pursuant to Section 250, Paragraph 3 of the German Commercial Code, deferred charges include the difference between the issue and settlement amount of the bonds issued.
 The differences are amortized over the maturity of the corresponding bond.

 Deferred taxes are recognized for temporary differences between the assets, liabilities, deferred charges and deferred income recognized in the German Commercial Code financial statements and the tax statement.
 For Covestro AG, this not only includes the differences relating to its own statement of financial position items but also those of tax group subsidiaries and partnerships in which it holds an equity interest.
 In addition to temporary differences, tax loss carryforwards are also recognized where necessary.
-Deferred taxes are calculated on the basis of the combined income tax rate for the tax group of Covestro AG, which is currently 32.05% (previous year: 32.02%).
+Deferred taxes are calculated on the basis of the combined future income tax rate for the tax group of Covestro AG, which is currently 28.94% (previous year: 32.05%).
 The combined income tax rate includes corporate income tax, trade tax, and the solidarity surcharge.
-However, deferred taxes relating to temporary differences for investments in partnerships are calculated on the basis of a combined income tax rate, which includes only corporate income tax and the solidarity surcharge; this remained unchanged from the previous year at 15.83%.
-Any resulting overall tax burden would be recognized as a deferred tax would not be exercised.
-In the fiscal year, there was a total of one unrecognized deferred tax asset.
+However, deferred taxes relating to temporary differences for investments in partnerships are calculated on the basis of a combined income tax rate which includes only corporate income tax and the solidarity surcharge; this remained unchanged from the previous year at 15.83%.
+Any resulting overall tax burden would be recognized as a deferred tax liability in the statement of financial position.
+In the event of tax relief, the option to recognize the deferred tax would not be exercised.
+In the fiscal year, there was a total of unrecognized deferred tax assets.